PressCrew/infinity/dashboard/docs/config_feature.md

 we've integrated this functionality directly into the theme options panel, so your users do not have to switch between different pages in the dashboard.

+#### infinity-bp-support

+This feature enables BuddyPress support.
+If BuddyPress is not active it is silently ignored.

+#### infinity-bp-activity-intro

+This feature adds a a theme option for injecting content before the BuddyPress activity listing.

 #### infinity-custom-css

 This feature enables a custom CSS option in the theme options panel.

-> All of the values of registered options with the `type` of "css" are merged and sent to the browser by enqueueing a special export script.
+> All of the values of registered options with the `type` of "css/custom" are merged and sent to the browser by enqueueing a special export script.
 This is done automatically, there are no additional steps to take.

+#### infinity-base-styles

+This feature enables the base Infinity wireframe stylesheet required for the base templates.

+#### infinity-design-styles

+This feature enables the Infinity design stylesheet which makes Infinity look nice out of the box.

+#### infinity-header-layout

+This feature adds several options for customizing the look and feel of the site header.

 #### infinity-header-logo

-This feature enables a file upload option in the theme options panel for a custom logo.
+This feature adds a file upload option in the theme options panel for a custom logo.
+Some additional options for logo position and padding are also added.

-#### infinity-header-background
+#### infinity-main-menu-layout

-This feature enables a file upload option in the theme options panel for a custom header background image.
+This feature adds several options for customizing the look and feel of the site header.

-#### infinity-site-background
+#### infinity-body-layout

-This feature enables a file upload option in the theme options panel for a custom site background image.
+This feature adds several options for customizing the look and feel of the site body.

 #### infinity-post-gravatar